How to Compost in Your Backyard

 Maintaining the right moisture level is crucial for effective composting.
 The compost pile should be as moist as a wrung-out sponge.
 If it’s too dry, add water; if too wet, add more brown materials.
 Regularly turning the pile every few weeks will introduce oxygen, essential for the microorganisms that break down the organic matter.
 Within a few months, your compost will start to resemble dark, crumbly soil, ready to nourish your garden.

-In 2024, food waste remains a critical global issue, with approximately 1.3 billion tons of food wasted annually, accounting for one-third of all food produced.
+In 2024, food waste remains a critical global issue, with approximately 1.05 billion tons of food wasted annually, accounting for one-third of all food produced.
 The United States alone discards nearly 60 million tons, representing 40% of its food supply, valued at around $218 billion.
 Households are responsible for 60% of food waste globally, with 631 million metric tons wasted in 2022.
 Composting rates are improving, with a 28% increase in unsold food being composted recently.
 The EPA notes that only 5% of wasted food was composted in the U.S. in 2019, indicating significant potential for growth in composting initiatives.
+For more statistics, check out WH Foods.

 What is a Substitute for Compost?